 Minority population is defined as any identifiable group of minority persons who live in geographic proximity.
 Additionally, minority populations can include geographically dispersed or transient persons who would be similarly affected by a proposed transportation improvement.
-Minority persons include those who are American Indian, Alaska Native, Asian, Black or African American, Hispanic or Latino, and Native Hawaiian and Other Pacific Islander.
+Minority persons include those who are American Indian, Alaska Native, Asian, Black or African American, Hispanic or Latino, and Native Hawaiian and other Pacific Islander.
 For the purpose of the EJ analysis, a census tract having a minority population of 50% or greater is defined as an EJ area.
-The data used for this analysis is 2013-2017 five-year ACS at the census tract level.
+The data used for this analysis is 2013-2017 five-year ACS.